rrohans/NeuralC/README.md

 # NeuralC

-A custom Neural Network framework written in C++ with a from-scratch Matrix Math Library without any external dependencies.
+A custom Neural Network GUI Application written in C++ with a from-scratch Matrix Math Library and Dear ImGui.

 The network is designed around MNIST and E-MNIST style data and has shown accuracy of over 90% and 80% on their respective datasets.